 Here are some stats: The state of California Department of Labor says that they issue approximately 50,000 entertainment work permits in California every six months, and the majority are working in the Los Angeles area.

-According to LA Casting, the commercial casting service used by Los Angeles Agents, there are more than 20,000 kids under 18, with agents, auditioning in LA year round.
-The number swells to about 21,360 during pilot season, adding 320 more boys and 800 more girls.
-That means approximately 1000 other children will join you in the pilgrimage to Hollywood this year.
-In general, you can assume there are about 1,500 children in your child's age range (ex.
+According to Casting Networks (aka CNI or LA Casting), the commercial casting service used by Los Angeles agents, there are more than 30,000 kids under 18, with agents, auditioning in LA year round.
+The number swells about 1,000 in pilot season.
+That means approximately 1,000 other children will join you in the pilgrimage to Hollywood this year.
+In general, you can assume there are about 1,500 children in your child’s age range (ex.
 Boys 8-10 years old) that you will be competing against every day.

 THE CASTING PROCESS ONCE YOU ARE HERE

 But those 1,000 competitors aren’t showing up to every audition, right?

 Right.
 Here’s the 411 on casting: All those kids are submitted by their agents electronically for a role.
 Of the 1,000 kids (or more!) submitted for each role in a show, the casting director will choose a much smaller number to come to a first audition.
 For a television show, they may only see 20 children.
 For a commercial, they will typically audition 100 at a first audition.
 Films and pilots have a longer time frame to cast, so they will often see 50-100 for each role.
 Of those only a few will get a “callback”.
 Only one will get the job.
 As you can see, it is quite an accomplishment just to get an audition!